kubernetes-retired/kube-aws/Documentation/kubernetes-on-aws-node-pool.md

 ### Known Limitations

-* Running `kube-aws node-pools update` to increase or decrease `targetCapacity` of a spot fleet results in a complete replacement of the Spot Fleet hence some downtime.
+* Running `kube-aws update` to increase or decrease `targetCapacity` of a spot fleet results in a complete replacement of the Spot Fleet hence some downtime.
 [This is due to how CloudFormation works for updating a Spot Fleet](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-spotfleet.html#d0e60520)
    * It is recommended to temporarily bring up an another, spare node pool to maintain the whole cluster capacity at a certain level while replacing the spot fleet.

 ### Pre-requisites